The Link Between Chronic Stress & Hormone Imbalance in Women

 - Weight gain around the face and mid-section

-Naturopaths recommend magnesium, and adaptogenic herbs, particularly Rhodiola and Withania, also known as Ashwagandha.
+Naturopaths recommend magnesium and adaptogenic herbs, particularly Rhodiola and Withania, also known as Ashwagandha.
 Magnesium regulates the function of the HPA axis and reduces cortisol and also modulate thyroid hormones and female reproductive hormones.
-(3) Rhodiola and Withania increase the body’s resistance to physical, emotional, environmental, and biological stress, as well as promoting healthy physiological function.
-Rhodiola is my favourite herb to incorporate into treatment plans for stress relief, it decreases cortisol production by restoring the normal sensitivity of cortisol receptors.
-(4) Studies have also shown that Rhodiola exerts an anti-fatigue effect and improves mental performance.
-(5) Supplementing with Withania significantly reduces stress and anxiety levels, and consequently improves overall quality of life.
-(6)
+Rhodiola and Withania increase the body’s resistance to physical, emotional, environmental, and biological stress, as well as promoting healthy physiological function.
+Studies have shown that Rhodiola exerts an anti-fatigue effect and improves mental performance.
+Supplementing that with Withania significantly reduces stress and anxiety levels, and consequently improves overall quality of life.

 To obtain the correct supplement, herb form, and dose for each individual, it is advisable to seek help from a health care practitioner.